au-williams/discord-bot/readme.md

 ## Anatomy of the bot

 The bot is a framework meant to automate many code-heavy tasks working with the Discord API.
 You simply need to add a new JavaScript file to the `plugins` folder to add functionality.
-You should export one or more of these objects in that script as needed ...
+You must export one or more of these objects in that script ...

 <details>
   <summary>export const CronJobs</summary>